Our Team

 Kirk Holliday

-M.A.
+He has a M.A.
 Conflict Resolution, B.A.
 Business and certified professional in managing workplace conflict, has been involved in conflict management since 1993.
 Kirk has been a facilitator for over 12 years and a mediator for 14 years in that time he spent 5 years consulting with prosecutors to determine warrant issuance in criminal cases that he mediated at Private Complaint Mediation Service.
 He co-facilitated classes at the Dayton Correctional Facility, Alternative to Violence program and facilitated basic, advanced and peer mediation training.
 Kirk has worked as a facilitator at the Butler County JuvenileCenter where he taught communication classes, facilitated and co-wrote the course materials for Parent-Child conflict and victims offender mediation program.
 Kirk has conferred and composed numerous agreements in various types of cases and he is always seeking new techniques to combat the ever-increasing task of resolving conflict. kirk@fairhousingmediation.org

 Deborah Jordan, M.Ed.